Black Friday 2019: The best deals to start shopping now

 - Ugg: If your closet is lacking in cozy footwear, head over to the Ugg Closet, which has opened up to reveal deals on some of the brand's classic boots, sneakers, flats and slippers.

-- Untuckit: Untuckit is offering 25% off sitewide through Dec.
-1, for a total savings of up of up to 50%.
-If there were ever a time to stock up on perfect-length shirts, it's now.
+- Untuckit: 25% off sitewide through Dec.
+1, and combined savings of up of up to 50%.

-- Urban Outfitters: Buy any one item from Urban Outfitters and get any other item for 50% off.
-The discount is taken at checkout on the lowest price item.
+- Urban Outfitters: Buy one, get one 50% off sitewide.
+The discount is taken at checkout on the lower priced item.

 - Vince Camuto: The ultra-chic shoe and accessory brand is offering 40% off its entire site through Dec.
 3, with various styles of booties now less than $150.

-- White and Warren: Get cozy this Black Friday with White and Warren's sale offering 25% off sitewide until Dec.
+- White and Warren: Get cozy this Black Friday with 25% off sitewide until Dec.
 2.

 - 7 For All Mankind: You won't want to miss out on up to 60% off the beloved denim brand at Nordstrom.